Akshay-Vs/PassLock/README.md

 _____________

 <pr>
-PassLock is a password manager and password generator that encrypts passwords using AES and saves them securely on your local machine.
+PassLock is a password manager and generator that encrypts passwords using AES and saves them securely on your local machine.
 The password is encrypted and decrypted using a user-defined key and will get updated in each use.
 Extending the length of the private key will steadily improve the overall security.
-PassLock also generates a 40-bit long password consisting of lowercase, uppercase letters, numbers, and symbols Passlock's 220bit AES encryption and infinitely long password generator make your passwords nearly impossible to break.
-Its Console Based User Interface will help to enhance your experience.
+PassLock also generates a 40-bit password consisting of lowercase, and uppercase letters, numbers, and symbols Passlock's 220-bit AES encryption and infinitely long password generator make your passwords nearly impossible to break.
+Its Console-Based User Interface will help to enhance your experience.
 </pr>
 <br>
 <br>